 - 3.1 Equipment: - 3.1.1 Lifeloc FC20/FC20BT with Idaho specific software - 3.1.2 Breath alcohol simulators (Guth models 2100, 12v-500 or equivalent) - 3.1.3 Refrigerator - 3.1.4 Incubator - 3.1.5 Label maker with vinyl coated labels or equivalent - 3.1.6 EasyCal® Station and manufacturer's ZOC software - 3.1.7 Traceable calibrated barometer (1 mBar readability, ±5 mBar accuracy) - 3.1.7.1 Barometers: Traceable calibrated barometers are required to be calibrated by an authorized and qualified vendor or replaced prior to their expiration date.
 Expired barometers shall be labeled as expired and shall not be used for calibration and certification purposes. - 3.1.7.2 Barometers with a 2-year certification should be acquired in a staggered yearly format (one per year).
-Each barometer will have its barometric pressure monitored and recorded on a monthly basis from the date of acquisition until its certification has expired.
-Comparison versus the other/new barometers will ensure continued accuracy throughout the lifecycle of the use of all barometers. - 3.2 Certified Reference Material (CRM): - 3.2.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, 0.160 and $0.200 \, \text{g}/210 \, \text{L}$. - 3.2.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures (\sim 20° C 25° C) and only used above \sim 100PSI or \sim 10% of tank pressure. - 3.2.2 Premixed alcohol simulator solutions in the target concentrations of 0.080, 0.100 and 0.200 g/210L.
+Each barometer will have its barometric pressure monitored and recorded on dates in which the instrument is used from the date of acquisition until its certification has expired.
+Comparison versus the other/new barometers will ensure continued accuracy throughout the lifecycle of the use of all barometers. - 3.2 Certified Reference Material (CRM): - 3.2.1 Dry gas ethanol standards in the target concentrations of 0.040, 0.080, 0.160 and 0.200 g/210L. - 3.2.1.1 Dry Gas Cylinders, when utilized for calibration or adjustment purposes, should be used at their normal operating temperatures (~20° C 25° C) and only used above ~100PSI or ~10% of tank pressure. - 3.2.2 Premixed alcohol simulator solutions in the target concentrations of 0.080, 0.100 and 0.200 g/210L.